martihag/martihag.github.io/_posts/2016-06-10-getting-started-with-sktilemaps.markdown

 Imagemagick is now available throught the alias **convert**

-First we create the target folder, with will be a .atlas file for Xcode to later optimize the resources.
+First we create the target folder, which will be a .atlas file for Xcode to later optimize the resources.
 {% highlight shell %}
 mkdir defaultTiles.atlas
 {% endhighlight %}